-Most of our favorite products featured are meant to last you not just a season, but throughout your baby rearing years, making weeding your way through all the options and reviews even more daunting.
+Most of our favorite products featured are meant to last you not just a season but throughout your baby-rearing years.
 An exhaustive search would unearth more than 100 different types of highchairs that all claim to be just what you and your baby need.
 The same is true for diaper bags and changing pads.
 We’re here to help you narrow down your search and help you feel confident in your investment.
-Tori is a stickler for easy cleaning and functionality.
-But she also loves products that do not take away from your home aesthetic or leave too big of a footprint in your house because she believes your home needs to feel calm, cohesive and inviting for not just kids, but YOU as well.
+All of these products feature easy cleaning and functionality but do not take away from your home aesthetic or leave too big of a footprint in your house so that your home can feel calm, cohesive, and inviting for not just kids but YOU as well.

 We will almost never recommend a cloth changing pad to expecting moms, as the additional laundry, and inability to really stay clean for even 24 hours, makes them less than ideal.
-We are beyond grateful that foam changing pads have become the new norm the last few years, as they solve the above problems, while still being aesthetically pleasing.
-The most important criteria to consider is the comfort, size & durability of the material.
+We are beyond grateful that foam changing pads have become the new norm in the last few years, as they solve the above problems while still being aesthetically pleasing.
+The most important criteria to consider are the comfort, size & durability of the material.
 The Bumbo Changing Pad was a natural progression from the Bumbo baby seat that has been on the market for years.
 Made of the same polyurethane material, it is durable and comes in many colors.
-While it may not be the softest and most comfortable as other two we are reviewing, it is certainly still a great product.
+While it may not be the softest and most comfortable as the other two we are reviewing, it is certainly still a great product.
 It is lightweight and will fit in any toppers or changing spaces.
-And with the price of $70, it is the same if not less than most all cloth based pads.
+And with the price of $70, it is the same if not less than most all cloth-based pads.

 The Keekaroo Peanut Changer has become the popular favorite of late, and we can see why.
 Its peanut shape helps keep baby in place and not roll over, and its length makes it the best for a growing toddler.
-We like it because it is the softest foam, while still being very supportive.
+We like it because it is the softest foam while still being very supportive.
 It is modern looking and comes in 5 new colors.
 It may be more expensive than the Bumbo, but you will definitely never regret your choice if the price works for you.

 Finally, the Hatch Grow Smart Changing Pad provides the same clean changing surface but with the added feature of weighing your baby wirelessly.
 With their app, you can monitor and keep track of your baby’s weight and how they are ranking among other children their age.
-It comes in only two colors and it also less soft than the Keekaroo, but it’s modern look and functionality should cause you to consider it.
+It comes in only two colors, and it is also less soft than the Keekaroo, but its modern look and functionality should cause you to consider it.
 The scale feature may be a great resource in those early weeks, but you will likely not use it throughout their first year and beyond, so take that into consideration when considering its price of $150.

 The HaloVa Diaper Bag is an extremely affordable option that is made of Oxford fiber with a very accessible large top opening.
 It has an insulated front pocket for bottles and many inside compartments for easy access.
-My only gripe is that the fabric is likely to stain and the quality may fail you with heavy use.
+Our only gripe is that the fabric is likely to stain, and the quality may fail you with heavy use.
 But with a $30 price tag, it may be worth the risk if you are unsure about whether you want a diaper bag at all.
 It’s also a particularly good option for the nanny or other caretakers due to its functionality and price point.

-Creating a baby registry can be so overwhelming these days, as more and more products come on the market each week promising to make mom life easier.
+Creating a baby registry can be so overwhelming these days, as more and more products come on the market each week promising to make mom’s life easier.
 Sometimes less is more, and sometimes more is more, honestly.
 The trick to knowing what is right for you and your family is to take inventory of your lifestyle without baby and your lifestyle intentions with baby.